jdevalk/wp-api-privacy/README.md

 ## Verification

-After installing the plugin, you can also use the "HTTP Requests Manager" plugin to verify the user-agent field has been changed to "WordPress/Private"
+After installing the plugin, you can also use the "HTTP Requests Manager" plugin to verify the user-agent field has been changed to "WordPress/Private", and that the plugin information is stripped of any plugins hosted off-site.